 Do your kids (or you!) love the packaged Rice Krispie treats with the chocolate frosting?
 Mine do, too, but I hate the price tag.
 (I also hate that they aren't gluten free.
 I want a treat that my whole family can eat.)

-Whether you are trying to save money, or just want to eat gluten free, have I got an easy trick for you!
+Whether you are trying to save money or just want to eat gluten free, have I got an easy trick for you!
 You can make Copycat Frosted Rice Krispie treats in less than a half hour.
 Want to know how?
 I thought so!
 (If this looks familiar, I shared this idea a few weeks ago on Occasionally Crafty.
 I'm revamping it a little for this post.)

 Easy Chocolate Frosting

 Start by preparing the rice krispie treats.
 (Instructions at the end of this post.)
+Once those are ready, move on to the super easy frosting!

 You won't believe the simplicity of the frosting, and you don't need any special tools.